Students can submit work for a course via the Assignment Activity in Moodle.

 - If you have created categories in your gradebook, you can choose your Grade category.

-- Grade to pass = This option isn’t necessary, but might use if using Mastery Grading.
+- Grade to pass = This option isn’t necessary, but might use if using Mastery Grading or setting Access restrictions

-- Blind marking = When you grade the assignments, Moodle will hide the students’ name until finished grading.
+- Anonymous submissions = When you grade the assignments, Moodle will hide the students’ name until finished grading.

 - Hide grader identity = Used by large schools where a class my employ several TAs.